mirzawaqasahmed/f5-big-iq-lab/docs/class2/module1/lab1.rst

 * Tag: EMPTY
 * Interface: 1.2

+Click on the *Save and Close* button.
+Click on the external vlan and assign the interface 1.1 to it.

 .. image:: ../pictures/module1/img_module1_lab1_13.png
   :align: center
   :scale: 50%

-Click on the *Save and Close* button

 |